jpjones76/SeisIO.jl/docs/_build/pickle/_sources/src/Processing/processing.rst.txt

 Cosine taper each channel in S around time gaps, then fill time gaps with the mean of non-NaN data points.

-.. function: demean!(S::SeisData)
+.. function: demean!(S::SeisData[, irr=false])

 Remove the mean from all channels i with S.fs[i] > 0.0.
-Specify all=true to also remove the mean from irregularly sampled channels.
+Specify irr=true to also remove the mean from irregularly sampled channels.
 Ignores NaNs.

+.. function: demean(S::SeisData)

+"Safe" demean with results output to a new structure.

+.. function: detrend!(S::SeisData[, n=1])

+Remove the polynomial trend of degree n from every regularly-sampled channel i in S using a least-squares polynomial fit.
+Ignores NaNs.
+Channels of irregularly-sampled data are not (and cannot be) detrended.

+**Warning**: detrend! does *not* check for data gaps; if this is problematic, call ungap!(S, m=true) first!

+.. function: detrend(S::SeisData)

+"Safe" detrend with results output to a new structure.

 .. function:: equalize_resp!(S, resp_new::Array[, hc_new=HC, C=CH])